-Productivity In The Food Industry
+Productivity in the Food Industry

-This timely report appears during a period when rising food prices are a subject of public concern and the entire food distribution system is encountering difficulty in handling upward pressures on operating costs.
+This timely resources appears during a period when rising food prices are a subject of public concern and the entire food distribution system is encountering difficulty in handling upward pressures on operating costs.
 At this juncture, there is a need for a critical examination of inefficient and outdated procedures and operations within America's food distribution system.
 For this reason, this volume has been produced as rapidly as possible for wide distribution to the food industry—the nation's largest business—and for the immediate or ultimate benefit of all those who consume its product.

 The book is the first to treat the industry as a systematic whole—or, more exactly, to identify the ways in which it can be made into such a whole, with better couplings at the junctures between manufacturing/processing/transporting/warehousing/retailing.
 This will require both the application of technological breakthroughs and the breaking down of institutional barriers.